prettydiff/wisdom/fragility.md

 # Fragility
 Fragility is the state of being easily broken, the opposite of durability.
-Fragile persons are poisonous weak people looking to bring their world down to their weakness as opposed to strong people who are eager to improvement themselves as necessary to conquer the world's challenges.
+Fragile persons are poisonous weak people looking to bring the world down to their weakness as opposed to strong people who are eager to improvement themselves as necessary to conquer the world's challenges.

 ## Harm
 Fragile people are harmful, toxic.